ambitus/ambitus/things_to_know.md

 Also, note that Linux on Z is an ASCII platform, so it does not have this issue.

+### z/OS Has a Proprietary Software Management System

 ### z/OS has a Unix Layer
 z/OS is one of the first POSIX-compliant Unix platforms that was certified many years ago - in the days before Linux existed.
 In addition, it has a very old version of a [Korn shell](http://www.kornshell.org/), and most of the common access interfaces that people expect - ssh, ftp, telnet, ping, curl, ...
-These interfaces together make up the _Unix System Services_ layer of z/OS (USS).
+These POSIX interfaces make up the _Unix System Services_ layer of z/OS (USS).
 Unix System Services is baked into the fabric of z/OS, and is more than just a set of APIs and CLIs.